safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

     - if [ ${DEPLOYS} -eq 0 ]; then helm install ${CHART_PATH} --namespace=${NAMESPACE} --name=${RELEASE_NAME} --set nameOverride=${APP_NAME} --set image.repository=${CONTAINER_IMAGE_NAME} --set image.tag=${CONTAINER_IMAGE_TAG} --set ENV_LICENSE_ID=${ENV_LICENSE_ID} --set ENV_LICENSE_KEY=${ENV_LICENSE_KEY} --set ingress.annotations."nginx\.ingress\.kubernetes\.io/session-cookie-path"=${EP_PATH} --set ingress.paths[0]=${EP_PATH} --set ingress.hosts[0]=${EP_HOST} --set ENV_ADMIN_PASSWORD=${ADMIN_PASSWORD} --set ENV_MXRUNTIME_DATABASETYPE=${MXRUNTIME_DATABASETYPE} --set ENV_MXRUNTIME_DATABASEJDBCURL=${MXRUNTIME_DATABASEJDBCURL} --set ENV_MXRUNTIME_DATABASEUSERNAME=${MXRUNTIME_DATABASEUSERNAME} --set ENV_MXRUNTIME_DATABASEPASSWORD=${MXRUNTIME_DATABASEPASSWORD}; else echo "verion found; upgrading"; helm upgrade ${RELEASE_NAME} ${CHART_PATH} --namespace=${NAMESPACE} --set image.repository=${CONTAINER_IMAGE_NAME} --set image.tag=${CONTAINER_IMAGE_TAG} --set ingress.annotations."nginx\.ingress\.kubernetes\.io/session-cookie-path"=${EP_PATH} --set ingress.paths[0]=${EP_PATH} --set ingress.hosts[0]=${EP_HOST}; fi
 ```

-:point_up_2: What is happening here?
+👆 What is happening here?

 * At the time of implementation, Helm 2 version was used.
 * It will save the Kubernetes config data from the `${KUBECONFIG_DATA}` to the `${KUBECONFIG}` path.
 * `helm init` will initialize the Helm client with the Kubernetes cluster.
 This command assumes Helm V2 has been configured on the Kubernetes cluster.
 So, it will only configure `--client-only` Helm Client on the Gitlab runner server.
 * As a core part of the implementation for this stage, You will be updating the Helm chart release on Kubernetes or creating a new release for your Helm chart.
-* `script` get's the Helm chart version and checks if it is already deployed on the Kubernetes cluster.
+* `script` get's the Helm chart version and check if it is already deployed on the Kubernetes cluster.
 If not, it will install the Helm chart on Kubernetes.